VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 ===================

-Parameter sweeps are a very common use of ``VPLanet``, and the team has developed a set of pPython and command line tools to facilitate their completion and analysis.
-In brief, :code:`vspace` builds a set of initial conditions, :code:`multi-planet` performs the simulations, and :code:`bigplanet` compresses the data and streamlines analysis.
+Parameter sweeps are a very common use of ``VPLanet``, and the team has developed a set of Python and command line tools to facilitate their completion and analysis.
+In brief, :code:`VSPACE` builds a set of initial conditions, :code:`multi-planet` performs the simulations, and :code:`bigplanet` compresses the data and streamlines analysis.
 The following guide explains how to use these tools with an example based on Earth's internal thermal evolution.
 Files for the example